© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Nonsuch Palace, its formal gardens and associated remains, and Cuddington medieval settlement is a scheduled monument protected by Historic England under reference 1017998.
 View the official record →

-Nonsuch Palace is a royal residence built by Henry VIII from 1538 onwards in Surrey, designed as a magnificent Renaissance showpiece that was never fully completed.
+Nonsuch Palace is a sixteenth-century royal residence built by Henry VIII from 1538 onwards in Surrey, designed as a magnificent hunting lodge and display of royal power.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017998.

 Nonsuch Palace, its formal gardens and associated remains, and Cuddington medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017998.